ryankellyongh/BERDO-Analysis/README.md

 # BERDO Compliance Analysis

-## Overview
+## Introduction
 This project analyzes BERDO (Building Emissions Reduction and Disclosure Ordinance) data for Boston buildings using the 2025 reported energy and water metrics dataset.

-The goal of this analysis is to understand patterns in compliance, energy performance, and building characteristics to identify where gaps exist and where additional support may be needed.
+This analysis evaluates patterns in compliance, energy performance, and building characteristics to identify gaps and opportunities for targeted intervention.

+---

+## Key Insight

+Buildings with higher energy use intensity (EUI) tend to fall into more complex compliance pathways, indicating that energy-intensive buildings represent the greatest opportunity for targeted emissions reduction.

+Buildings under the state have an average site eui of 92 compared to 76 for compliant buildings.

 ---